 – As baseline UE behaviour, UE is not required to transmit on any of the three bands during time period with the larger one of swithching period T2 and T3, where T2 is the length of switching period for the band pair of band X and band Z, and T3 is the length of switching period for the band pair of band Y and band Z.

-– As optional UE behaviour when UE additionally reports the capability [UplinkTxSwitchingAdditionalPeriodDualUL-r18], UE is not required to transmit on any of the three bands during time period indicated by UE capability [UplinkTxSwitchingAdditionalPeriodDualUL-r18].
+– As optional UE behaviour, when UE additionally reports band pair of {band X and band Y} and band Z in the capability uplinkTxSwitchingAdditionalPeriodDualUL-List , UE is not required to transmit on any of the three bands during time period indicated by UE capability switchingAdditionalPeriodDualUL.